BugTracker.NET Documentation

 Using Visual Studio [back to contents]

-To work with BugTracker.NET in Visual Studio, open and build it as a "Web Site".
+Where is the solution/.sln file?
+You don't need one.
+You can work with the code with any text editor.
+For the best experience working with BugTracker.NET in Visual Studio, open and build it as a "Web Site".

 Opening as a Web Site: